stympy/ansible-influxdb/README.md

 ##Optional
+- influxdb_bind_address - address to be used for binding the influxdb ports.
+Default is to bind to all IP addresses.
 - run_mode - One of Deploy, Stop, Install, Start, or Use.
 The default is Deploy which will do Install, Configure, then Start.

 ### Clustering